 Friendly staff attend to every need and there is a warm, welcoming atmosphere from Calum and Rachel Ross and their team.

-Spacious bedrooms are peaceful and well appointed, with comfortable furnishings and have large patio windows overlooking the islands of Jura, Shuna and Scarba, with balconies or terraces and fabulous sea views.
+Spacious bedrooms are peaceful and well appointed, with comfortable furnishings and the majority have large patio windows overlooking the islands of Jura, Shuna and Scarba, with balconies or terraces and fabulous sea views.

 The award winning 2 AA rosette restaurant, which has breathtaking views as far as the eye can see, is perfect for a romantic meal.
 Guests may feast on the fresh local fish, shellfish landed at the local pier and free range meat or game from local farms, complemented by an extensive selection of wines.